musictheory/NilScript/README.md

 | `Class`            | A special aggregate type containing all known class methods definitions.
 | `SEL`              | A special type that represents a selector

-Most oj method declarations will have type information and should behave exactly as their Objective-C counterparts.
+Most NilScript method declarations will have type information and should behave exactly as their Objective-C counterparts.
 However, JavaScript functions need to be annotated via type annotations, similar to ActionScript and TypeScript:

 ```
 function getStringWithNumber(a : String, b : Number) : String {